 - 1. Prepare the journal entries of issue of shares, forfeiture, re-issue of shares and redemption of shares and compute underwriter's liabilities. - 2.
-Demonstrate thorough knowledge of relevant accounting treatment of Liquidation and the ability to find the profit prior to incorporation of companies. - 3.
-Select the appropriate methods of valuation of shares and goodwill ,perform the accounting treatment of the company by understanding the concept of Alteration of share capital. - 4.
-Demonstrate thorough knowledge in preparation of financial statement of banking companies. - 5.
-Understand Accounting for price level changes.
+Demonstrate thorough knowledge of relevant accounting treatment of Issue and redemption of Debentures and the ability to find the profit prior to incorporation of companies. - 3.
+Select the appropriate methods of valuation of shares and goodwill and perform the accounting treatment of the company. - 4.
+Demonstrate thorough knowledge in preparation of financial statements of companies - 5.
+Prepare Insurance companies accounting.

-Unit -I (18 Hours)
+Unit -I

-Issue of shares- forfeiture and re-issue of shares.
-Underwriting of shares-Determination of the liability of underwriters-Complete Underwriting-Partial Underwriting-Firm Underwriting.
+Issue of shares- Forfeiture and re-issue of shares.
+Redemption of shares-Underwriting of shares-Determination of the liability of underwriters-Complete Underwriting-Partial Underwriting-Firm Underwriting.